ferrous-systems/rust-training/training-slides/src/pac-svd2rust.md

 By itself this seems a small change, but imagine a struct which represents 75 individual peripherals.
 That's not impossible for a modern microcontroller.
 Holding one word for each now takes up valuable RAM!

+## Code Generation

+Can we just generate all this code, automatically?

 ## CMSIS-SVD Files